How to manage your flow on the go: six game-changing tips

 - an exclusive (and period positive!) tote bag to carry it all in style.

-Plus, this on-the-go must-have is brought to you by WaterAid, with 100% of profits going to help those that menstruate around the world have a period with safety and dignity!
+This on-the-go must-have is brought to you by WaterAid, with 100% of profits going to help those that menstruate around the world have a period with safety and dignity!
 Because we believe in better periods for all.